iPieter/RobBERT/README.md

 model = AutoModelForSequenceClassification.from_pretrained("pdelobelle/robbert-base")
 ```

 Or you can also download a model that we finetuned.
-Check [our project site](https://people.cs.kuleuven.be/~pieter.delobelle/robbert/) for a list of all models.
+Check [our project site](https://people.cs.kuleuven.be/~pieter.delobelle/robbert/) for a list of all models, the base model is available as `pdelobelle/robbert-base`.

 ### Using Fairseq